 One of the questions that our clients in Hull want to know from their Hull Mortgage Advisor is how much they can potentially borrow.
-The answer to this question is that it depends on a number of factors.
+This can depend on a number of factors.

-The rule of thumb is that you can usually borrow around 4.5 times your annual income, but this becomes more complicated based on what types of income you have and also the level of credit commitments that will remain when the new mortgage completes.
+The rule of thumb is that you can usually borrow around 4.5 times your annual income but becomes more complicated based on what types of income you have and also the level of credit commitments that will remain when the new mortgage completes.

 Here are some of the other income types that some lenders (not all) will consider using when working out how much they are prepared to lend to you when assessing income

 There can be a really big swing in how much some lenders are prepared to consider lending based on these income types.
 You would be surprised to see the difference in the lending capacity that you have from lender to lender.